SiliconLabs/wfx-linux-driver/README.md

     kworker/2:0H-23    [002] ....
 429125.080412: wsm_send: 56:START_SCAN_REQ: 00 00 02 00 00 00 00 00 02...
     <Ctrl+C>

+It is possible to filter events.
+For exemple, to remove Tx request, Tx confirmation and Rx indication from results, you can do:

+    $ echo 'msg_id != 4 && msg_id != 0x84' | tee /sys/kernel/debug/tracing/events/wfx/wsm_*/filter

 It can also be convenient to trace IRQs associated to the WFx chip.
-In this case, we want to trace all IRQs and add a filter to only show IRQs related to
+We will trace all IRQs and add a filter to only show IRQs related to WFx:
-WFx:

     $ echo 'name == "wfx"' >  /sys/kernel/debug/tracing/events/irq/irq_handler_entry/filter
     $ echo 1 > /sys/kernel/debug/tracing/events/irq/irq_handler_entry/enable